Elizabeth Rodriguez: Career

 While still studying, Rodriguez began appearing on-screen playing supporting roles in films Fresh (1994), Dead Presidents (1995) and I Think I Do (1997).
 On television, Rodriguez made guest appearances in Law & Order, Lifestories: Families in Crisis and CBS Schoolbreak Special, before playing the recurring role in the police drama series, New York Undercover from 1994 to 1995.
 She later made appearances in New York News, NYPD Blue, Oz, City of Angels, Six Feet Under, ER, Third Watch and The Shield.
 She co-starred in the 1998 thriller film, Return to Paradise and played Martha Oliveras in the 2001 crime drama film, Blow.
 In 2006, Rodriguez appeared as Gina Calabrese in the action film, Miami Vice by Michael Mann.

-Rodriguez performed in a number of Broadway and off-Broadway productions, such as Robbers, Robbers, Beauty of the Father, A View From 151st Street, and Unconditional.
+Rodriguez performed in a number of Broadway and off-Broadway productions, such as Robbers, Beauty of the Father, A View From 151st Street, and Unconditional.
 From 2008 to 2009, Rodriguez played the role of Carmen Morales in the ABC daytime soap opera, All My Children.
 In 2011, she was nominated for a Tony Award for Best Featured Actress in a Play and won Outer Critics Circle Award, as well as a Theatre World Award, for her role on Broadway play in Stephen Adly Guirgis's The Motherfucker with the Hat.
 In 2011, she had a series regular role on the short-lived NBC police drama series, Prime Suspect.
 She was nominated for an Imagen Award for her role in the feature film Tio Papi (2013), and the same year had secondary role in the Side Effects directed by Steven Soderbergh.